nlyu1/anthropic-2025-spongebob/README.md

 ## OpenAI-Compatible API Endpoints

-The backend now provides OpenAI-compatible endpoints for using with Open WebUI:
+The backend provides OpenAI-compatible endpoints for using with Open WebUI:

 ### Setup